xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 The simplest composition technique is to use multiple CRDTs side-by-side.
 By making them be instance fields in a class, you obtain a **CRDT Object**, which is itself a CRDT (trivially correct).
 The power of CRDT objects comes from using standard OOP techniques, e.g., implementation hiding.

 **Examples:**
-- In a collaborative flash card app, to make individual cards editable, you could represent each card as a CRDT object with two text CRDT instance fields, one for the front and one for the back.
+- In a collaborative flash card app, to make individual cards editable, you could represent each card as a CRDT object with two text CRDT (list CRDT of characters) instance fields, one for the front and one for the back.
 - You can represent the position and size of an image in a collaborative slide editor by using separate registers for the left, top, width, and height. <!--To get a complete image object, you might also add registers for border color/size/style, a text CRDT for the caption, a register for the image source (unless it's immutable, in which case you can use an ordinary, non-CRDT instance field), etc.-->
 <!--- Recall that we defined lists and registers in terms of the unique set.
 We can consider these as CRDT objects as well, even though they just have one instance field (the set).
 The object lets us delegate operations and reads to the inner set while exposing the API of a list/register.-->

+To implement a CRDT object, each time an instance field requests to broadcast a message, the CRDT object broadcasts that message tagged with the field's name.
+Receivers then deliver the message to their own instance field with the same name. <!--When nesting CRDT objects, this effectively creates a tree with a [basic CRDT](#basic-designs) at each leaf; each basic CRDT message is sent tagged with its path to the root.-->

 ## CRDT-Valued Map